ASofterSpace/PdfQrReader/README.md

-# Krass
+# PDF QR Reader

-**Class:** A Softer Space Internal
+**Class:** Utility

 **Language:** Java

 **Platform:** Windows / Linux

-This is just a quick-and-dirty default project which lies around, ready to be used, modified, and discarded again... it does not have any particular purpose.
+A small program that reads a PDF file, finds QR codes inside of it and reads out their contents

 ## Setup